hrishikeshjadhav36/FireChat/README.md

 # Getting Started

-FireChatDemo requires Firebase in order to authenticate users and store data.
+FireChat requires Firebase in order to authenticate users and store data.
 You can [sign up](https://console.firebase.google.com) here for a free account.
 After signing up and creating a new project add the *google-services.json* file inside *./app* folder.